Are You Looking for the Best domestic Violence Lawyer in Dallas?

-There does not need to be proof of bodily injury for an individual to be arrested and charged with domestic violence.
+There does not need to be proof of bodily injury for an individual to be arrested and charged with family violence or domestic violence.
 A mere allegation is sufficient.

 Is There a Difference Between Family Violence and Domestic Violence?

 No, the terms family violence and domestic violence both refer to the same criminal allegations.
 There are three main types of these charges, each with varying severity and circumstance.
-These include domestic violence, aggravated domestic violence, and continuous violence against the family.
+These include family violence, aggravated family violence, and continuous violence against the family.

 Aggravated domestic violence is a serious crime.
 An assault is deemed ‘aggravated’ if a deadly weapon, like a gun is used and/or if serious injuries result from the incident.
 Gun crimes aggravate nearly all charges.
 The crime could also be considered aggravated if the assailant is accused of behaving recklessly.

 - Injuries That Require Surgery and/or Hospitalization

 A deadly weapon is defined as any object that has the potential to inflict serious injuries.

 Being falsely accused and charged with family violence is an occurrence that happens more often than many people are aware.
 Gallian Firm has gone to court for hundreds of clients accused of crimes that they did not commit.

 A charge of continuous violence against the family is applicable if two crimes of family or domestic violence are committed within a 12 month period.
 These instances do not have to occur in the same case or against the same individual.